ERC Consolidator Grant for FAU Professor Bernhard Kainz

 2 million euros for machine learning in medical imaging diagnostics

-It is a feather in the cap for outstanding research at the Department of Artificial Intelligence in Biomedical Engineering at FAU: The European Research Council (ERC) has awarded a Consolidator Grant to Prof. Dr. Bernhard Kainz.
+It is a feather in the cap for outstanding research at the Department of Artificial Intelligence in Biomedical Engineering at FAU: The European Research Council (ERC) has awarded a Consolidator Grant to HTA professor Bernhard Kainz.
 The professor of Image Data Exploration and Analysis has received the most prestigious research funding award available throughout the whole of Europe for a project focusing on automated medical image analysis.
 The two million euros in funding over a period of five years is to be used to train computer tools based on artificial intelligence to reliably recognize healthy human tissue based on image material.
 The aim is to use these tools for medical diagnosis to support and ease the workload of experts working in the field, for example during health screening programs.

 Improving medical care